supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_04_ConfigureExternalCollaborationSettings.md

 ## Lab scenario

-After completing this lab, you will be able to:
+After completing this lab, you will be able to complete the following tasks:
 - Task 1 - Enable Guest Users to perform self service sign-up
 - Task 2 - Configure external collaboration settings

-#### Estimated timing: 5 minutes
+#### Estimated timing: 15 minutes

 ## Architecture Diagram